 If you'll indulge me in one final micro-rant; why is Deathloop such a critical darling?
 I understand it being a popular game - even a good one - but perfect?
 I know I'm not much of an FPS guy, but some of those 10/10 marks seem super sus to me.
 I don't have a PlayStation 5 and my current rig couldn't handle it smoothly but from what little I played, it seems like a competently entertaining shooter that's a little on the generic side - especially when compared to Arkane's own Dishonored series.
-I reckon Bethesda who published the game have been throwing its weight at certain publications.
-An 8-out-of-10.
+I reckon Bethesda who published the game or Sony who bought a timed exclusivity have been throwing their weight at certain publications.
+By my estimation it's an 8-out-of-10.
 9 at best.
 It's a conspiracy I tells ya!

 All joking aside, I can in all honesty say I have not played a bad game this year.
 Even that demo of Balan Wonderworld gave me some enjoyment in its cutscenes (I'm not stupid enough to buy it though).
 I even platinummed a few of them which I never usually care to do.
 So, before I spoil it, let's get on with my oh-so personal Top 10 games of 2021...

 If you want to buy any for yourself, click on the images to head on over the their store page.